nwon24/nlp/nlp.md

 - Stop words: repeated words that don't add much to meaning and are usually featured out (e.g., 'in', 'as', 'of')
 - Stemming: reducing words to their root
-- Lematizing: reducing words to their core meaning (e.g., best -> good)
+- Lemmatizing: reducing words to their core meaning (e.g., best -> good)
 - Chuncking: breaking up text into phrases---often the meaning of individual words doesn't bear much relation to the phrase that it's in